When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Introduction

-This paper makes the following contributions: \begin{itemize}[itemsep=0.1em, topsep=0.1em] \item We formalize benchmark saturation as the loss of reliable discriminative power among state-of-the-art models and introduce a reproducible, uncertainty-aware saturation index derived from leaderboard data. \item We identify which benchmark properties are systematically associated with saturation based on an analysis of 60 benchmarks, showing that benchmark age and scale are strong predictors, while commonly assumed safeguards such as private test sets or closed-ended formats show limited effects. \item We derive practical recommendations for benchmark design and lifecycle management, including monitoring practices, uncertainty reporting, and criteria for benchmark retirement or revision. \end{itemize}
+This paper makes the following contributions: \begin{itemize}[itemsep=0.1em, topsep=0.1em] \item We define benchmark saturation as the loss of reliable discriminative power among state-of-the-art models and introduce a reproducible, uncertainty-aware saturation index derived from leaderboard data. \item We identify which benchmark properties are systematically associated with saturation based on an analysis of 60 benchmarks.
+We find that commonly assumed safeguards, such as private test sets or closed-ended formats, have limited impact on saturation, while benchmark age and scale strongly predict it. \item We derive practical recommendations for benchmark design and lifecycle management, including monitoring practices, uncertainty reporting, and criteria for benchmark retirement or revision. \end{itemize}

+The remaining paper is organized as follows: \Cref{sec:conceptualization_saturation} formalizes benchmark saturation and introduces our saturation index; \Cref{sec:methodology} outlines benchmark collection and annotation; \Cref{sec:analysis} presents the empirical analyses; \Cref{sec:findings} discusses implications and actionable recommendations; \Cref{sec:limitations} concludes with limitations and future directions.

+\paragraph{Conflict of Interest Disclosure} This work was conducted as part of a research coalition, some of whose members (including coauthors) have contributed to models or reported evaluations analyzed in this study.
+All artifacts were subject to the same inclusion and annotation procedure, regardless of author involvement.